Zaid-Ajaj/Feliz/README.md

 ### Documentation

-> Improvements to Fable 3 with respect to Feliz are currently WIP!
+> Documentation on the improvements implemented in Feliz with respect to Fable 3 are currently WIP!
 Please hold tight until we update it and publish a migration guide.

 Feliz has extensive documentation at [https://zaid-ajaj.github.io/Feliz](https://zaid-ajaj.github.io/Feliz) with live examples along side code samples, check them out and if you have any question, let us know!